 1 Introduction

-Definitions

-One defines the recruitment rate of a breeding population as the average number of recruits produced per each breeder (Flint, 2015).
-This parameter might sometimes be called annual fertility (Koons et al., 2014), reproductive rate (Cooch et al., 2014), reproductive success (Etterson et al., 2011), or productivity (Hagen & Loughin, 2008; D. H. Johnson et al., 1987).
-If one considers a species reaching its sexual maturity as early as its first year, all individuals are mature at the reproduction season.
-The recruitment rate is thus the ratio of the number of young adults at the reproduction season of year t, i.e. the recruits, to the number of all individuals at the reproduction season of the previous year, t-1.
+Recruitment rate of a breeding population can be defined as the average number of recruits produced per each breeder over a given time window (Flint, 2015).
+This parameter is sometimes called annual fertility (Koons et al., 2014), reproductive rate (Cooch et al., 2014), reproductive success (Etterson et al., 2011), or productivity (Hagen & Loughin, 2008; D. H. Johnson et al., 1987).
+If one considers a species reaching its sexual maturity as early as at one year of age, all individuals are mature during any reproduction season.
+Recruitment rate is then the ratio of the number of young adults breeding in year t, i.e. the number of recruits, to the total number of breeding individuals during the previous year, t-1.
 The declination for species with delayed maturity follows the same process (see Robertson, 2008).
-The recruitment rate parameter is complex because it is composed of two main sub-parameters: the fecundity followed by the juvenile survival (Arnold, 2018; Etterson et al., 2011).
+Recruitment rate is a complex parameter because it is composed of two main sub-parameters: annual fecundity, followed by juvenile survival (Arnold, 2018; Etterson et al., 2011).
 Both sub-parameters can be split into other sub-parameters.
-The fecundity can be defined by the product of the nesting success, the average clutch size, and the hatching success.
-The juvenile survival can be defined as the product of the post-hatching survival and the post-fledging survival, both critical life periods (Blums & Clark, 2004; Hill & Ellis, 2008).
-The recruitment rate as defined in the present study is thus a parameter integrating multiple life steps from the egg production to the young adult attempting to breed for its first time (Koons et al., 2017).
+Fecundity can be defined as the product of nesting success, average clutch size, and hatching success.
+Juvenile survival can be defined as the product of post-hatching survival and post-fledging survival, both being critical life periods (Blums & Clark, 2004; Hill & Ellis, 2008).
+Recruitment rate as defined in the present study is therefore a parameter integrating multiple life steps from egg production year t-1 to young adults attempting to breed for its first time in year t (Koons et al., 2017).